N3b3x/hf-as5047u-driver/README.md

 ## 🔧 Installation
 - 📥 Copy `AS5047U.hpp`, `AS5047U.cpp` and `AS5047U_REGISTERS.hpp` into your project
-- 🔌 Implement the `spiBus` interface for your platform
+- 🔌 Implement the `SpiInterface` interface for your platform
 - ➕ `#include "AS5047U.hpp"`
 - 🛠️ Compile with a **C++20** compiler
 - 🏗️ Optionally build with the provided `Makefile`